 Presented by Asian Pacific Islander Cultural Center’s United States of Asian America Festival.

-Yap will interpret the small, fragile paper cuts into durable illuminated lanterns.
-The lanterns will be displayed in the storefronts of values-aligned organizations in Chinatown, SOMA, and the Mission from December 2025 to March 2026.
-We will produce trilingual maps and walking tours.
-All lanterns, maps, and events will be free and available to the public at no charge.
+Yap will interpret the small, delicate paper cuts into durable illuminated lanterns.
+The lanterns will be displayed in the storefronts of values-aligned organizations in Chinatown, SOMA, and the Mission District.
+They will be accompanied by trilingual maps, walking tours, and video interviews of each participating designer.
+This decentralized, neighborhood-based, three-month exhibition and programs will be accessible to the public at no charge.

 Donate